exakat/exakat/docs/Rules.rst

 ###########

 Adding 0 is useless, as 0 is the neutral element for addition.
-In PHP, it triggers a cast to integer.
+Besides, when one of the argument is an integer, PHP triggers a cast to integer.

-It is recommended to make the cast explicit with (int)
+It is recommended to make the cast explicit with ``(int)``.

 .. code-block:: php